 See the Eikon LibGuide for further information.

-Passport is a global market information database from Euromonitor.
-Provides data and reports across all industries, countries and consumers.
-Click here for a help guide and videos on using Passport
+Passport is a global market information database from Euromonitor, providing data and reports across all industries, countries and consumers.
+Click here for a help guide and videos on using Passport.

 Mintel provides full-text marketing intelligence reports and analyst insights on a variety of UK markets such as consumer goods, leisure and hospitality, retail and personal finance.
 Click on Federated login to get started.
 Click here for user guides and tutorials on searching Mintel.

 At the University of Greenwich we subscribe to a number of high quality legal resources that are used by companies throughout the UK and beyond.
 These include LexisLibrary Westlaw, JustCite and Lawtel.
-You can access all our legal resources via the Online databases and academic journals page in the portal to use individual resources.
+You can access all our legal resources via the Online databases and academic journals page in the portal.